mehaslam/mixxxx.es/README.md

 To-dos
 ------

-- Limit & cache requests. (reddit asks for no more than 0.5req/sec).
-- Pagination for boards.
 - Potentially add support for comments.
 -- Add some security to SQL statements.
 - Support youtu.be links on reddit.